palantir/foundry-platform-python/docs/v1/Datasets/Dataset.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# RID | The RID of the Dataset on which to put the Schema.
+# DatasetRid | The RID of the Dataset on which to put the Schema.
 dataset_rid = None
 # Any | Body of the request
 body = None